vrifftech/mdledit/README.md

 ### Who do I talk to? ###

-PM me on deadlystream.com (Vriff).
+PM me on deadlystream.com or discord (Vriff).